FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=REPLACE` means we will overwrite existing entities if they exist whereas the `entities` attribute holds an array of entities we wish to update.

 ## Delete Operations
 Delete Operations map to HTTP DELETE.

 * The `/v2/entities/<entity>` endpoint is used to delete an entity
 * The `/v2/entities/<entity>/attrs/<attribute>` endpoint is used to delete an attribute

+The response will be **204 - No Content** if the operation is successful or  **404 - Not Found** error response if the operation fails

 ### Data Relationships